 Another alternative solvent is n-Propyl Bromide (nPB) has also been suggested to replace chlorinated hydrocarbons and other ozone depleting chemicals.
 J. E. Michael gives reference to NCAT [22] for a comparison between trichloroethylene and four different grades commercial available of normal propyl bromide.
 Even though the conclusion in [22] is that nPB can be used as a replacement for trichloroethylene there is a potential incompatibility between one of the grades of nPB towards polymer modified binder.
+This reference shows the quest for alternative solvents for binder extraction which may provide better environmental performance compared to the locally used solvent (in this case trichloroethylene) but also that it is very difficult to find universal versatile candidates.

-One of the most recent works documented in this field is V. L. Moillet et al. [23] reports from the EU supported research project Re-Road.
+One of the most recent works documented in this field is V. L. Mouillet et al. [23] reports from the EU supported research project Re-Road.
+Re-Road project can also provide more detailed information on characterisation of RA containing polymers, but with respect to binder recovery [23] can be seen as the main reference.
 At the Eurasphalt & Eurobitume Congress 2012 in Istanbul the findings of a round robin into extraction and recovery methods on polymer modified reclaimed asphalt (RA) are reported.

-Apart from soluble binder content using different normalized extraction methods and solvents according to EN 12697-1 the round robin aims for the characteristics of recovered PmB (namely penetration, softening point, oxidation degree) using different normalized recovery methods and solvents according to EN 12697-3 (rotary evaporator).
+Apart from soluble binder content using different normalized extraction methods and solvents according to EN 12697-1 the round robin aims for the characteristics of recovered PMB (namely penetration, softening point, oxidation degree) using different normalized recovery methods and solvents according to EN 12697-3 (rotary evaporator).
 The solvents are trichloroethylene (TCE), perchloroethylene (PCE), dichloromethane (DCM) and toluene.